Viva-con-Agua/documentation/content/home/intro.md

 In the end, a decentralized, loosely coupled social system of software developer evolves, focusing small parts of the technical system.

+## IT Projektkultur
+We establish VcA culture for an IT project.
+Thus, we hope to adopt the success of the volunteering network.
+Such an approach implies intrinsic motivation, fun and joy for all participants during the implementation of the project.
+Furthermore, we develop the Pool² as a composition of small, decentral organized and independent projects.

+Focusing such a project culture, we have to tackle several challenges: We have to find participants for the continuous further development of VcAs technical parts.
+Those participants have to consider the socio-technical symbiosis of VcA.
+Such an approach potentially produces project structures similar to open source communities.
+But also student degree theses or all-profit based engagement of companies will result in important contributions.
+It requires independence of all participants by technology and implies only few necessary training.
+Also project management should be unrelated.

 ## How to read this documentation?
 There is a short [introduction written as a guide](/guides/edit-docu/).